AshMagill/pern-art-gallery/README.md

 ### Installation

-**I'm working on getting docker-compose set up at the moment, but this will work for now.**
+**I'm working on getting docker-compose set up at the moment, but this will work for now**
 <br>

-**Also its not a very good idea to share your postgres credentials if your repo is in production**
+(Also its not a very good idea to share your postgres credentials if your repo is in production)

 1. Clone the repo
    ```sh